-However, while DGMs' amazing distribution-matching ability is often beneficial, it is limited because, in many design problems, we desire designs to be significantly unique or distinct from existing designs.
+While DGMs' amazing distribution-matching ability is often beneficial, it is limited because, in many design problems, we desire designs to be significantly unique or distinct from existing designs.
 Additionally, even if distribution-matching is desirable, it is often secondary to meeting problem constraints and achieving functional performance targets.
-As a result, relying solely on similarity as an objective can lead to misguided design efforts, since very similar designs can have drastically different performance, as illustrated in Figure~\ref{fig:twobikes}.
+As a result, relying solely on similarity as an objective can lead to misguided design efforts, since very similar designs can have drastically different performances, as illustrated in Figure~\ref{fig:twobikes}.
 Historically, design researchers have failed to account for this gap when selecting evaluation metrics, often opting for the classic similarity-based metrics that are prominent in other machine learning domains.
-In this paper, we provide an exposition of evaluation metrics for DGMs, which we show are important for design practitioners and design automation researchers using deep generative models.
-We intend for the metrics presented to apply to any given deep generative model for design, and we do not go into detail about specific model architectures.
-For an introduction to deep generative models and an overview of design engineering research using deep generative models to date, we refer readers to a review paper on deep generative models in engineering design~\cite{regenwetter2022deep}.
+In this paper, we provide an exposition of evaluation metrics for DGMs, which we show are important for design practitioners and design automation researchers.
+We intend for the metrics presented to apply to a variety of DGMs for design, and we do not go into detail about specific model architectures.
+For an introduction to DGMs and an overview of design engineering research using DGMs to date, we refer readers to a review paper on DGMs in engineering design~\cite{regenwetter2022deep}.